edjiang/CodeDay-Guide/8-the-event.md

 Some teams, obviously, will ignore your messages.
 This is not inherently a bad thing, since CodeDay is about programming and not profile pages.
 Teams which don't register on the system have tended to be the ones struggling the most, however, so you might want to talk to these teams and try to match them with mentors.

-## Getting ready for presentations

-An hour before the judges arrive, you should turn on "Presentation Sign-up" in your organizer console, and make an announcement for teams to register for presentations.
-(This is necessary because of a usual attrition during the time between team photos and presentations.)
-You can then use the "Presentation Schedule" function of the organizer console to get a randomized presentation schedule.

-Have teams check the schedule to make sure they're on it.

 Judging
 =======